 Scott is a strong advocate for veterans’ issues and he provides pro bono representation to veterans and their families.
 He serves on the Military Legal Assistance Committee of the State Bar of Georgia and he is a member of Iraq and Afghanistan Veterans of America, the American Legion, and Veterans of Foreign Wars.

-Scott is active in the community and is an adviser to the Northlake Community Alliance and a member of the Tucker Civic Association.
+Scott is active in the community and is a member of the Henderson Mill Elementary School PTA and an adviser to the Northlake Community Alliance.
 He has served on the boards of HOPE Atlanta, the Georgia Perimeter College Foundation, and the Georgia Asylum and Immigration Network.

-An expert in international law and foreign policy, Scott taught part-time at the Sam Nunn School of International Affairs at Georgia Tech.
-He is a life member of the Council on Foreign Relations and a Principal with the Truman National Security Project.
-His commentary has been published in the Chicago Journal of International Law and several newspapers including the Atlanta Journal-Constitution, Savannah Morning News, and Macon Telegraph.
-He has also appeared on CNN, NPR, and BBC Radio.
+Scott taught part-time at the Sam Nunn School of International Affairs at Georgia Tech.
+He is a member of the Council on Foreign Relations and a Principal with the Truman National Security Project.
+He has appeared on CNN, NPR, and BBC Radio and other media outlets to discuss foreign policy and domestic politics.

 Scott is married to the former Kathleen Oh of Reidsville, Georgia.
 They have a son, Carter, and a daughter, Kirsten, and attend Immaculate Heart of Mary Church.